Havana in 3 Days

 Plaza de la Revolución

-Today, another day of Havana sightseeing.
-We start with a 2 kilometre walk south through the city to the suburb of Vedado to visit the Plaza de la Revolucion, where two government office blocks are adorned with iconic murals.
-The Ministerio del Interior has a silhouette of Che Guevara with the words Hasta la victoria siempre (Always Toward Victory) underneath.
+Here, you will find the Plaza de la Revolución, where two government office blocks are adorned with iconic murals.
+The Ministerio del Interior has a silhouette of Che Guevara with the words Hasta la victoria siempre (Always until victory) underneath.

 Plaza de la Revolucion